Tell Me About Positive Psychology

-Positive Psychology (PP) is a scientific approach to understand how one thinks, feels or behaves.
+Positive Psychology (PP) is a scientific approach to understanding how one thinks, feels or behaves.
 It focuses on looking at positive subjective experiences and traits.
-By practicing exercises based on PP, we can attempt to feel more positive, and more fulfilled.
+By practising exercises based on PP, we can attempt to feel more positive, and more fulfilled.

 Unlike Cognitive Behavioural Therapy (CBT), PP does not focus on your vulnerabilities or weaknesses.
 Rather, the focus is on your positive traits and characteristics that can make one’s life more meaningful.
 Isn’t that interesting?

 What Are The 3 Elements of Positive Psychology?